 It will provide data scientists and analysts with the possibility to proof hypothesis and look for correlations and patterns, as well as enabling business and service user, shop floor engineers and technicians to explore data, define shop-floor relevant use cases and create reports by their own.

 This approach of combining edge with cloud computing will allow scalability of IoT projects at a far lower cost than with traditional cloud methods, and will maintain the scalability and democratization of data.

 Industrial Edge and MDP cloud computing can and will work well together!
 Our Industrial Edge computing is purpose-built and our MDP cloud computing is a more general platform leveraging also DaaS and AaaS, that will work with purpose-built edge systems.

-Feel free to comment here and/or contact me to learn about the possibilities of the Lean Digital Factory program.
+Feel free to comment here and/or contact me to learn about the possibilities.
 I’m eager to hear what you think!